Lynette-Pinto/Advanced-File-Transfer-and-Data-Processing-System/README.md

 - Rolls back the application to the most recent previously installed version.
 - Rollback is limited to only one version back (cannot revert to older versions beyond the immediate last one).
 - Automatically restarts all containers using the rolled-back version.
+** Note: Any changes made before rollback will be lost after rollback

 ---